charlesmchen/WeView2/FAQ.md

 ## Creating UIs programmatically.

-Using WeView2 involves (at least partially) creating your UI programatically.
+Using WeView involves (at least partially) creating your UI programatically.
 Although this requires...